sauldhernandez/docker-android-project/README.md

 * If using com.android.support.constraint:constraint-layout, com.android.tools.build:gradle 2.3.0 or later is required.
 * Just rebuild it for minor updates
 * Update components for major updates
-  * You can find component ids by `android list sdk --all --extended`
+  * You can find component ids by `sdkmanager --list`

 # Author